 Join a book club

-We all have different hobbies and interests, but reading is something that so many of us can connect to and enjoy in one way or another.
+We all have different hobbies and interests, but reading is something that many of us can connect with and enjoy in one way or another.
 So, if you love books and would like to have someone to discuss them with, why not join a book club?

 Book clubs are often mixing pots of personalities – and it can be fun and interesting to hear different takes on the same book.
 Sometimes, you might have little else in common with someone but find a connection over a book you both enjoyed.